 Tubular steel is a multi-functional necessity for many industries.
 It can be beautiful and decorative, simple and strictly functional, and anywhere in between.

-It can be large or small, short or long, thick or thin, and any shape you can imagine.
+It can be large or small, short or long, thick or thin, and can be bent into most shapes.
 Contrary to popular belief, however, tubing doesn't have to be circular.
 There are also square and rectangular tube options, as well as oval, D-shaped, and more.

-Steel tubing is highly resistant to corrosion and other surface damage, and it's stronger than plastic tubes of similar size.
+Steel tubing is stronger than plastic tubes of similar size.
 It's also quite resistant to high temperatures and caustic materials.

 6 Uses for Steel Tube Bending Services